 The consequences of breaching a valid restrictive covenant can be harsh and expensive.
 Enforcement of restrictive covenants can be robust.
 Courts often agree to impose far reaching and costly injunctions, rather than simply awarding damages.
-However, many restrictive covenants found in employment contracts are not enforceable.
+However, many restrictive covenants in employment contracts are not enforceable.

 In principle, clauses that attempt to restrict your right to compete are unenforceable because they are viewed as unlawful restraints of trade, but clauses designed to go no further than reasonably necessary to protect the employer’s legitimate business interests are allowed.
 The criteria governing the conditions necessary to protect an employer’s business can be very complicated.
-It is therefore vital to take expert advice if you have restrictive covenants in your employment contract, particularly if you feel they put you at an unfair disadvantage in the marketplace.
+It is therefore vital to get expert legal advice if you have restrictive covenants in your employment contract; particularly if you feel they put you at an unfair disadvantage in the marketplace.

-If you have post-termination restrictions on your employment contract, it is vital to understand their implications.
+If you have post-termination restrictions in your employment contract, it's vital to understand their implications.
 It is extremely important that you have these covenants reviewed before signing up to them and again when you are thinking of ending a relationship that includes restrictive covenants.
 Prevention not cure is the watch word here!

 Our Restrictive Covenant Solicitors can analyse the clauses in your contract carefully, considering if there is a legitimate business interest to protect, and whether the extent of the restraint is reasonable according to parameters established by case law.